gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

       var auditLog: AuditLog? = nil
       if a.isFrozen {
         if await a.withdrawMoney(amount) {
-          logMessage = a.successfulWithdrawalAuditLog
+          auditLog = a.successfulWithdrawalAuditLog
         }
       } else {
-        logMessage = a.failedWithdrawalAuditLogDueToFrozen
+        auditLog = a.failedWithdrawalAuditLogDueToFrozen
       }
       if let auditLog = auditLog {
         Auditor.auditor.append(auditLog)